Kwpolska/chriswarrick.com/_posts/2011-03-05-zsh-a-shell-for-the-power-users.markdown

 ### The Man Page aka *Because zsh contains many features, the zsh manual has been split into a number of sections*

-The `zsh` man page just tells you the most important thing and informs you about other sections.
+The `zsh` man page just tells you the most important things and informs you about other sections.
 If you aren’t sure where to search, try `man zshall`.

            zsh          Zsh overview
            zshroadmap   Informal introduction to the manual